WhirlScript/Docs/guide/getting-started/function.md

 For each item in the parameter list, the declaration consists of the following parts:

-- Constant variable qualifier, using the `var` and `const` keywords, can be omitted.
-- Runtime, compile-time variable qualifier, using the `runtime` and `macro` keywords, can be omitted.
+- Runtime, compile-time variable qualifier, using the `macro` keywords, can be omitted.
 - Name.
 - Parameter type.